 Posted on 30 May 2017

 For many years the company car has been a recognised benefit-in-kind for many employees.
 However, over the years, the tax cost of driving a company car has crept up and more employees are opting for private car ownership.
-Simon Littlejohns, partner and Head of Tax at Friend Partnership examines the tax implications of driving a company car and provides some tips to help reduce the associated tax costs.
+Here we examine the tax implications of driving a company car and provide some tips to help reduce the associated tax costs.

 Car ownership plans